Do Analysts Recommend You Should Buy Rayonier Advanced Materials Inc. (RYAM) Stock?

 It appears that more than several institutional investors and hedge funds decided to increase stakes in RYAM in the recent period.
 That is how BlackRock Fund Advisors now has an increase position in RYAM by 3.79% in the first quarter, owning 7.51 million shares of RYAM stocks, with the value of $7.96 million after the purchase of an additional 273,938 shares during the last quarter.
 In the meanwhile, Renaissance Technologies LLC also increased their stake in RYAM shares changed 9.73% in the first quarter, which means that the company now owns 4.85 million shares of company, all valued at $5.14 million after the acquisition of additional 429,759 shares during the last quarter.

 The Vanguard Group, Inc. acquired a new position in Rayonier Advanced Materials Inc. during the first quarter, with the value of $4.57 million, and Dimensional Fund Advisors LP increased their stake in the company’s shares by 0.44% in the first quarter, now owning 18,119 shares valued at $4.43 million after the acquisition of the additional 4.18 million shares during the last quarter.
-In the end, Ortelius Capital Partners LLC increased their position by 70.16% during the first quarter, now owning 3.26 million RYAM shares, now holding the value of $3.46 million in RYAM with the purchase of the additional 0 shares during the period of the last quarter.
+In the end, DDD Partners LLC increased their position by 0.00% during the first quarter, now owning 1.86 million RYAM shares, now holding the value of $1.97 million in RYAM with the purchase of the additional 765,114 shares during the period of the last quarter.
 At the present, 80.20% of RYAM shares are in the ownership of institutional investors.